LukeWood/eia-py/README.md

 exploratory data analysis notebooks (EDA).

 The package can be found under `eia`.
 The package handles data scraping and loading.
-The `eda` directory holds all tools required to perform exploratory data analysis.
-The relationship between the two is that the scripts and notebooks in `eda` rely on the package in `eia`.
+The `notebooks/` directory holds all tools required to perform exploratory data analysis.
+The relationship between the two is that the scripts and notebooks in `notebooks/` rely on the package in `eia`.

 ## Links